-Please note that the reversing camera fitted to this vehicle should be treated as an aide to your reversing.
-Auto-Trail VR Limited will not be held responsible for any accidents caused by driver carelessness.
+The reversing camera fitted to this vehicle should be treated as aide to your reversing.
+Auto Trail VR Limited will not be held responsible for any accidents caused by driver carelessness.

 Spinflo Oven

 Spinflo Oven

 The Spinflo is fitted with three gas burners, one 230V hotplate and gas oven.